Use the child care tax credit to save on your 2020 taxes

 Families can save up to $1,200 each year with this tax deduction for child care expenses

 Once families find a qualified, trustworthy nanny, the next step is making sure their finances are in order.
 As long as the nanny is paid on the books, the vast majority of families will be eligible to take the Child or Dependent Care Tax Credit for their 2020 tax returns.
 However, according to the IRS, only about 6.5 million families do each year.
+In this article, we'll go in-depth about this tax break to cover:

-Qualifications for the child care tax credit
+- The qualifications for taking the child care tax credit

 - The care must be for a child under the age of 13;

-- The nanny's wages.
+- Your nanny's wages.

 - Tuition for a day camp (overnight camps are excluded).